Dark Purple House Plants: Add Elegance to Your Space for 2024

 • Deep watering when the soil dries out.

-• A almost warm and sunny place.
+• An almost warm and sunny place.

 • Put it in a good drainage soil mixture.